GLOBAL MARKETS-Shares slip on gloomy euro zone data, dollar eases

 By Herbert Lash

-NEW YORK, June 23 Global equity markets traded slightly lower and the dollar weakened against the yen on Monday after euro zone business activity for June showed growth slowing, with activity in France contracting at the fastest pace in four months.
+NEW YORK, June 23 Global equity markets traded slightly lower and the dollar weakened against the yen on Monday after euro zone business activity for June showed growth slowing, with France a notable laggard, despite upbeat U.S. and Chinese economic data.

-Shares on Wall Street fell, capping a six-day rally in the benchmark S&P 500 that pushed it to all-time highs.

-Prices of U.S. Treasuries rose even as data on U.S. home resales rose more than expected, suggesting that housing was pulling out of a recent slump, and as a measure of U.S. manufacturing and its key subindexes advanced in June to their highest levels in more than four years.
+Yields on U.S. Treasuries also fell even as data on U.S. home resales suggested housing was pulling out of a recent slump and a measure of U.S. manufacturing and its key subindexes advanced in June to their highest levels in more than four years.

-The euro zone's private sector expansion unexpectedly slowed even as companies continue to cut prices to drum up business, according to Markit's Composite Purchasing Managers' Index (PMI), which fell to 52.8 from May's 53.5.
+The euro zone's private sector expansion unexpectedly slowed even though companies are still cutting prices to drum up business, according to Markit's Composite Purchasing Managers' Index (PMI), which fell to 52.8 from May's 53.5.

-In Treasuries, the largest gains were in longer-dated maturities.
-The benchmark 10-year note rose 6/32 in price, pushing the yield down to 2.6025 percent.
+Treasuries rose, with the largest gains in longer-dated maturities, with the benchmark 10-year notes up 5/32 in price to yield 2.6044.

 "Prices are up here mainly because some of the data we got overnight and over the weekend were somewhat on the disappointing side, most notably France," said Stan Shipley, fixed-income strategist at ISI Group in New York.

-The euro struggled against the dollar after the softer business-sentiment surveys, while optimism on China's economic prospects drove the Australian, New Zealand and Canadian dollars higher.
+The euro struggled against the dollar after the softer business-sentiment surveys, but optimism over China's economic prospects drove the Australian, New Zealand and Canadian dollars higher.

-(Reporting by Herbert Lash; Additional reporting by Nigel Stephenson in London; Editing by Chizu Nomiyama and Leslie Adler)
+(Additional reporting by Nigel Stephenson in London; Reporting by Herbert Lash; Editing by Chizu Nomiyama)

 * Adani board to make final investment decision in May or June